Frederik91/DependencyInjection.SourceGenerator/DependencyInjection.SourceGenerator.Microsoft/README.md

 ## Usage
 Add the "Register" attribute to the class you want to register.
 The attribute takes a type and a lifetime.
 The type is the type you want to register and the lifetime is the lifetime of the service.
 The lifetime is optional and defaults to Transient.

+To use this library you need to install the source generator package and the contacts package.
+The source generator package is a development dependency and will not be exposed as a dependency to consumers of your projects, while the contracts package contains the attributes and enums used to configure the generator.

 ```csharp

 namespace RootNamespace.Services;